 For new businesses, finding the most effective incentive scheme will be trial and error.
 You can need to continually rethink your measures and rewards as you gain new employees, build your brand and expand your business over time.

 Always check the cost of your incentive scheme in comparison to the additional revenue or profit achieved.
 If there isn’t a positive correlation or movement towards one, then that indicates adjustments are needed.

-This guide has been written for ByteStart by Marc Bishop and Sharon Crooks.
+This excellent guide has been written for ByteStart by Marc Bishop and Sharon Crooks.
 Marc Bishop is the managing director of PlusHR and Sharon Crooks is a leading HR Consultant.
 Marc and Sharon are the co-authors of HR for Small Business for Dummies.

 Last updated - 30th August, 2016